Group Petitions Special Prosecutor, EOCO Over Role Of Alleged Shady Firm in Goldbod Operations

 Source: Facebook

-The petition alleges that Kwakye is playing a central role in critical GoldBod activities despite his company, Goldstrom, not being a licensed entity.
+Asaase News reported that the petition alleges that Kwakye is playing a central role in critical GoldBod activities despite his company, Goldstrom, not being a licensed entity.

-According to the petitioners, this constitutes a clear violation of the GoldBod Act, which restricts key functions like assaying, smelting, and pricing of gold strictly to certified and licensed entities.
+According to the petitioners, this constitutes a clear violation of the GoldBod Act, which restricts key functions like assaying, smelting, and pricing of gold to certified and licensed entities.

 "How does an individual under serious criminal investigation, including matters relating to financial loss to the State, meet the fit-and-proper standard required to participate, influence, and shape GoldBod operations?"

-Allegations of contract irregularities
+Allegations of contract irregularities against GoldBod

 The petitioner claimed that Kwakye allegedly contracted his foreign-based refinery to assay and smelt gold for BAWA-ROCK LTD on behalf of Ghana GoldBod.